Averages for Costa Blanca in May

 The top French restaurant in Benidorm is The Vagabond.
 This eating establishment is very good for tourists sticking to a budget, but also for romantic and special occasions.
 The food quality can't be faulted and the friendly owners will make the occasion a pleasing experience.
 However, don't come to eat here on a Tuesday, as The Vagabond is closed.

 Should holidaymakers be in an Alicante restaurant, don't go for the limited dessert menus at your main course choice.
 Instead, head to the best ice cream paradise around, the Livanti Gelato di Sicilia.
 The choice is seemingly endless, and the ice cream is delicious enough to tempt anyone to indulge.

-Meanwhile in Benidorm, come early to grab a seat and enjoy the entertainment at Morgan’s Tavern.
+In Benidorm, come early to grab a seat and enjoy the entertainment at Morgan's Tavern.
 This place often has the Best Live Music and Comedy Acts in Benidorm, including Sister Act and One Vision, a tribute to the one and only Queen (as in the band.)